Height: 200 feet

 Psycho Tower is a beautiful sandstone tower located in western Colorado, Big Gypsum Valley.
 The whole area has tons of climbing potential and many of the climbs are described in Charlie Fowler's book The Wild Wild West.
 And it is really wild here.
 This is a climbers paradise.
 When you reach the top of the tower and look around, there is no sign of human habitat other that the dirt road below.

 Most of the famous sandstone towers are in Utah.
 Psycho Tower is relatively easy (rated as 5.9) when compared to most of the sandstone towers.
+Please keep in mind it is an old school 5.9, and there is a very exposed and well protected traverse on its second pitch (the exposure is right above the "neck", a fall would mean hanging in a free space).
+This is not a route for a beginner sport climber.
+The route's name "Psychopath" says it - can get little psychotic up there:).
 The area is very secluded, so most likely you will be enjoying a solitude.
 Lately, this climb has become more popular, and it has been featured in several climbing magazines.

 The tower was first climbed by its most popular and easiest route "Psycho-Path" by Charlie Fowler and Steve Johnson (Telluride's attorney) in 1996.